 To be fair, even if you had no one to play against it was just great lining the teams up, or setting up different formations, trying set pieces, re-enacting great goals etc. You soon start considering yourself the Bielsa of the Subbuteo cloth.

 Subbuteo always looked so good in the adverts.
-In particular, the TV adverts....
+In particular, the TV adverts.
+If there was a greatest football theme tunes list for adverts, then this would undoubtedly be at the top....
 "Subbuteo!
-Oh-oh-oh-oh!".
-They were normally on almost constantly every Saturday morning in the run up to Christmas, during the advert breaks for the likes of Tiswas.
+Oh-oh-oh-oh!
+Subbuteo!
+Oh-oh-oh-oh!
+Subbuteo, the champion game of all".
+The adverts were on almost constantly every Saturday morning in the run up to Christmas, during the breaks for the likes of Tiswas.
 They looked brilliant, the floodlit Stadiums packed to the rafters with little plastic supporters, on a pristine tabletop surface, as some cheeky young scamp lashed a cracking shot past a despairing keeper.

 The magazine adverts were pretty good too.
 They'd started doing them in the late 1940s in "Boys Own" magazine, but by the 1980s they were regular fixtures in the likes of Shoot! and Match!
 They always did their job, immediately making you want to go out and get another accessory or team.